What is more likely: the Mariners reaching the postseason or the Sounders winning another MLS Cup?

 SoundersSports What is more likely: the Mariners reaching the postseason or the Sounders winning another MLS Cup?
-Originally published February 6, 2017 at 5:16 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff Email Newsletter Sign-up Custom-curated news highlights, delivered weekday mornings.
+Originally published February 6, 2017 at 5:16 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff Seahawks Fan Fix Your weekly dose of off-the-wall news about the Seahawks.
+Delivered Friday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
+Previous StoryKyle Seager has grown into a foundation-level player for the Mariners

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.